AndrewSales/doctype-tool/README.md

 N.B.
 If the `DOCTYPE` declaration is amended by the options specified, then the resulting report features the _updated_ values, rather than those found in the original document.

 ## IMPORTANT
-*The application makes no attempt to check whether values passed in would result in well-formed output.*
+*The application makes no attempt to check whether values passed in would result in well-formed output.
+Non-well-formed input will be emitted as non-well-formed output.*